markholster/etm/etm-documentation/docs/getting-started/installation.md

 ```

 ::: warning Important
 By default Enterprise Telemetry Monitor tries to connect to an Elasticsearch cluster with the name *elasticsearch* and a node at 127.0.0.1:9200.
 If you have changed your Elasticsearch cluster name to something else you should change the Enterprise Telemetry Monitor configuration to match the Elasticsearch configuration.
-How to change the cluster name can be found in the [Node configuration](../setup/node-configuration.md#elasticsearch-section-in-etm-yml) section.
+How to change the cluster name can be found in the [Node configuration](../setup/node-configuration.md#elasticsearch-section-in-etm-yml) chapter.
 :::

 If everything goes well the console will output the following: